bpolaszek/myskewhell-tuple/README.md

-**This package is abandonned.
+**This package is abandoned.
 Consider upgrading to [bentools/where](https://github.com/bpolaszek/where), a very easy way to generate conditions and full queries on the fly.**

 MySkewHell - Tuple
 ==================